 The first exercise is called the Cat and Camel.
 Get on all fours on the floor, then slowly, deliberately and smoothly arch your back like a cat.
 Without stopping the movement, go right into flexing or humping your back like a camel.
 Your movement throughout the exercise should be continuous.
 Perform 5-6 times a day.

-Hips UpThe focus of this exercise is the low back extensors and abdominal oblique muscles.
+The second exercise focuses on the low back extensors and abdominal obliques.
 Lay on your side with your legs out straight.
 Put your top leg in front of your lower leg.
-Raise your upper body by resting on your elbow, which should be directly beneath your shoulder.
-Now, brace your abdominals and lift your hips off the floor.
-Keep your body straight; don’t twist or lean forward or back.
-Hold this position for eight seconds and repeat three times.
+Lift your upper body by resting on your elbow, which should be directly under your shoulder.
+Once in this position, brace your abdominals and lift your hips off the ground.
+Hold your body nice and straight; don’t twist or lean forward or back.
+Hold for 8 seconds and repeat three times.
 Then flip over and repeat on the other side.

 The next exercise is called abdominal bracing.
 This is performed by hollowing or sucking in your lower stomach while tightening the muscles around the entire lower abdominal area.
 Hold it for eight seconds.
 You should perform this exercise while standing, while sitting and also while lying down.
 In each of the positions, hold the muscles tight for eight seconds three times before moving to the next position.
 You can even do it while reading this page!

 The next exercise, which we’ll call the bird dog, targets the low back extensors.
 On all fours, do the abdominal brace you learned above.
 While holding the brace, raise your left arm and right leg and keep them as straight as possible without twisting your body.
 Hold this position for 8-10 seconds; repeat three times.
 Switch to the opposite arm and leg and do three sets for 8-10 seconds each.